If you’re an Amazon seller, you know that optimizing your Amazon listing can directly impact your product ranking and sales.

 - If the product does not come in multiple colors, don’t include it in the title

 How to optimize titles with keywords

-It may be easy to keyword stuff your title, but we seriously recommend against it.
-Keyword stuffing is when you include as many keywords in your title just for the sake of including keywords.
-This is not going to help your Amazon ranking.
+It may be easy to stuff your title with keywords, but we seriously advise against it.
+Keyword stuffing is when you include as many keywords in your title just for the sake of including keywords, which won’t help your Amazon ranking.